 Students can request a meeting with a Wellbeing Adviser by completing our online form or emailing email@example.com.
-Students will be allocated a one hour appointment with a Wellbeing Adviser to discuss their issues/concerns and look at appropriate support options.
-Student Wellbeing Service is a free service for all students registered at the University, including students on placement and Erasmus programmes (support can be arranged via telephone or Skype).
+Students will be allocated a one hour consultation appointment with a Wellbeing Adviser to discuss their issues/concerns and look at appropriate support options.
+Student Wellbeing Service is a free service for all students registered at the University, including students on placement and Erasmus programmes (support can be arranged via telephone/Skype).
 The Student Wellbeing Adviser will listen non judgementally to your issues and concerns, and talk through suitable support options.
-Please read our Student Support Agreement which explains how we treat the information you share with us whist receiving support.
+Please read our which explains how we treat the information you share with us whist receiving support.

-We are keen to support all students develop and maintain Safe and Healthy relationships.
-This includes promoting a zero tolerance policy to sexual misconduct, bullying, harassment or any form of hate crime.
+We are keen to support all students develop and maintain Safe & Healthy relationships.
+This includes promoting a zero tolerance policy for sexual misconduct, bullying, harassment or any form of hate crime.

 Within Student Wellbeing we have a specialist Adviser to support you.
 Contact us to arrange a 1:1 appointment, if you have been affected by any of these issues.

 The Student Wellbeing Service deliver a range of workshops and events throughout the academic year.
 Events and workshops are based on what we find works well for students, and what students tell us they need.
-The full schedule will be available on our Facebook, Instagram and EventBrite pages and this year we have latched our Wellbeing Wednesday's - with a focus on Take 5 Steps to Wellbeing (Be Active, Connect, Take Notice, Give and Keep Learning).
+The full schedule is available here, and also will be available on our Facebook, Instagram and Twitter pages.
+All of our events will focus on the Take 5 Steps to Wellbeing (Be Active, Connect, Take Notice, Give and Keep Learning).
 Check out our social media pages for more information (some events may be subject to change so best to check regularly).